Plinq/pgcrypto/README.markdown

 **As such,** the author and Delightful Widgets Inc. offer ***ABSOLUTELY NO GODDAMN WARRANTY***.
 As I mentioned, this works great in our
 Rails 3.2 world, but YMMV if your version of Arel or ActiveRecord are ahead or behind ours.
 Sorry, folks.

-WTF NO TESTS?!!
--

-Nope.
-We built this inside of a production application, and used its test suite to debug everything.
-Since this is really just a preview release, I haven't written a suite for it yet.
-Sorry.

 Copyright (C) 2012 Delightful Widgets, Inc. Built by Flip Sasser, Monkeypatcher Extraordinaire!